Raja200219/Digital-Marketing-Internship-Studio/README.md

-# Digital Marketing Internship Studio
+# Digital Marketingm Internship at Internship Studio

 This repository details the strategies and tools I utilized during my internship at Internship Studio (July 2024 - August 2024), where I managed Facebook ad campaigns and collaborated on content creation to enhance brand visibility.